Best practices for using agents

 Never deploy agent-generated changes directly to production.
 Use a development or staging version of your Bubble app to test changes before merging them to your live app.

-The safest way to use agents is with View only mode.
+The safest way to use agents is in Plan mode.
 This lets you ask questions and understand your app without risk of accidental changes.

-Only toggle to Allow edits when you're actively working on a specific change.
-Switch back to view-only when you're done — this prevents accidental edits from vague or misunderstood prompts.
+Only switch to Build when you’re actively working on a specific change.
+Switch back to Plan when you’re done — this prevents accidental edits from vague or misunderstood prompts.

 Review agent suggestions before confirming